dev-aritra/clean-code-developer-checklist/README.md

     a cleaner way to do this could be
     ```
     public double xProjection(Point p1, Point p2) {
-       assert p1 != null : “p1 should not be null”;
+       assert p1 != null : "p1 should not be null";
-       assert p2 != null : “p2 should not be null”;
+       assert p2 != null : "p2 should not be null";
        return (p2.x – p1.x) * 1.5;
     }
     ```